oasisprotocol/old-docs/src/operators/migrating-questnet-entities.md

 `/localhostdir/entity` and `/localhostdir/node` directories just in case you make a mistake.

-## Step 2: Update you entity to the latest version
+## Step 2: Update your entity to the latest version

 In order to migrate the entity to the latest version, execute the following
 commands: